EvanMcpeak1/AutoCommits/README.md

 <<<<<<< HEAD
 # GitHub Automated Daily Push

-A C# console application that automatically makes a small commit and pushes it to GitHub every day, without requiring YAML files or GitHub Actions.
+A C# console application that automatically makes a small commit and pushes it to GitHub every day
 ## Features

 - Automatically updates a file with a timestamp